What is seborrheic dermatitis?

 If you are born with naturally oily skin, you are more likely to get this type of dermatitis.
 A history of psoriasis in your family makes you vulnerable as well.
 If you live in a dry, cold region, the weather doesn’t cause the seborrheic dermatitis, but it does make it worse.

 If you have these health issues, you’re more prone to seborrheic dermatitis:

 - Organ transplant recipients.

 You’re also more prone to seborrheic dermatitis if you take these psychotropic medications:

 What are the symptoms of seborrheic dermatitis?

 What are the causes of seborrheic dermatitis?
+What aggravates it?

 - Oily skin.